Tegaabada/SQL_Employee_Data/README.md

 **Database**:`SQL DB`
 **Tech Used**: `SQL Server` `ETL Pipeline`

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze employee data.
-The project involves setting up a employee database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+The project involves setting up employee tables on an SQL database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ## Objectives